syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 ---

-# Getting Started with Xamarin.Android Rating control
+# Getting Started with Xamarin.Android Rating Control

-This section explains how to configure the SfRating control in a real-time scenario and also provides a walk-through on some of the customization features available in the SfRating control.
+This section explains how to configure the SfRating control in a real-world scenario and provides a walk-through of some customization features available in the SfRating control.

-## Referencing Essential Studio<sup>®</sup> components in your solution
+## Referencing Essential Studio<sup>®</sup> Components in Your Solution

-After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders,
+After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders:

 {Syncfusion Installed location}\Essential Studio\12.4.0.24\lib

-N> Assemblies are available in an unzipped package location in Mac.
+N> Assemblies are available in an unzipped package location on Mac.

 Add the following assembly reference to the Android project:

 [android\Syncfusion.SfRating.Andriod.dll]

-## Add and configure the SfRating control
+## Add and Configure the SfRating Control

 * The following namespace needs to be added.